Plan Your Visit

 There is much here for you to enjoy as you discover the unique natural, cultural, and recreational opportunities offered, preserved, and protected by the National Park Service on North Carolina's Outer Banks.

-Swimming, crabbing, surf fishing, surfing, shell collecting, bird and wildlife watching, sightseeing - we have this and more.
-By foot, bicycle or vehicle, I urge you to explore our national parks and create lasting memories for yourself and your family to be treasured in years to come.
-These dynamic barrier islands and their diverse habitats offer many exceptional experiences.
+Surf-fishing, kiteboarding, surfing, swimming, windsurfing, crabbing, shell-collecting, nature-experiencing, sightseeing—we have this and more.
+By foot, bicycle or vehicle, I urge you to explore the seashore and create lasting memories for yourself and your family to be treasured in years to come.
+These dynamic barrier islands, with their diverse habitats and storied history, offer many exceptional experiences.

-Whether it's active recreation, immersion into the natural world, or intellectual stimulation that you seek, National Park Service Rangers are here to assist you in having an enjoyable and safe experience.
-We look forward to seeing you out in the parks!
+Whether it's active recreation, immersion into the natural world, or intellectual stimulation that you seek, National Park Service rangers are here to assist you in having an enjoyable and safe experience.
+We look forward to seeing you out on the seashore!

 Did You Know?